 We take all complaints extremely seriously and formal procedures are in place for handling them.
-We deal with all complaints as a matter of urgency and they are handled by suitably qualified employees within the society.
+We deal with all complaints as a matter of urgency and they are handled by suitably qualified employees.
 We aim to resolve all complaints, usually within four weeks of being notified.